Marcello Schermer: why the future is being built in Africa

 A motorbikes-on-demand startup in Kenya and Uganda.
 They’re very popular - as well as fast and affordable.
-They brought their drivers in to the financial ecosystems, and started offering them bank accounts, petrol discounts - and insurance. it takes an industry that existed in the dark, and lifted it into the formal sector.
+They brought their drivers in to the financial ecosystems, and started offering them bank accounts, petrol discounts - and insurance.
+The company took an industry that existed in the dark, and lifted it into the formal sector.

 The scale opportunity

 In many cases these problems are found all over Africa - or elsewhere in the developing world.
 There’s huge opportunity for scale there.
-We are moving into a world where we — Europeans and Americans — will be in the minority, and creating cities and products that look nothing like those in Hamburg or London.
+We are moving into a world where we — Europeans and Americans — will be in the minority.
+The rest of the world will be creating cities and products that look nothing like those in Hamburg or London.

 We never had a monopoly on innovation - and that’s more clear than ever.

 Nobody is sitting there waiting for somebody to come and fix their problems.
 Stop trying to make Africa like us.
-Start learning the lessons we can learn from there.
+Start learning the lessons we can learn from the innovation on the continent.